saattrupdan/saattrupdan.com/src/posts/2018-06-28-a-travel-guide-to-the-large-cardinals.md

 </center>

-This zone starts where the combinatorial zone left off, at the weakly compacts, and continues up to the measurables.
+This zone starts where the combinatorial zone left off, at the weakly compacts, and continues up to the measurables ([download a high-quality PDF of the consistency implications here](/diagrams/large-cardinals-ramsey-zone-consistency.pdf) and [of the direct implications here](/diagrams/large-cardinals-ramsey-zone-direct.pdf)).
 Most of the cardinals in this area can be characterised as critical points of elementary embeddings between small models of set theory.
 This zone is also where we start to transcend the constructible universe L, which happens exactly when the small models we're considering become iterable.
 We can thus talk about the lower and upper part of this zone.
 This is the zone I'm dealing with in my recent paper.

 ### The Extender Zone